jayprakashlohar/Revision-Notes/ReactMock.md

 I have used the useState hook, which allows developers to store and update state in a functional component.
 I have also used the useEffect hook, which allows developers to run code after a component has rendered.
 Finally, I have used the useContext hook, which allows developers to access the React context from within a functional component.

-Hooks are a feature of React that allow developers to access state and other features of the React library without having to write a class components.
-Hooks allow developers to write.
-It us typically a React ' component.